-The SBIR/STTR office will perform an initial review to ensure that the applications meet minimal requirements and include all required forms and documentation as sought in the Funding Opportunity Announcement.
+The SBIR/STTR office will perform an initial review to ensure that the applications meet minimum requirements and include all required forms and documentation as sought in the Funding Opportunity Announcement.
+If it is determined that the minimum requirements for any application have not been met, the application will be administratively declined and will not undergo a technical evaluation.